audibleblink/com_uac_demo/docs/content.md

 # What's a Namespace
 ]

-## Additional Flags Passes to Process Creation Syscalls
+## Additional Flags Passed to Process-Creation Syscalls
 .right-column[

 When creating a process, you can restrict what this process can see